 Why should I switch from 1D barcodes to 2DBarcodes?

 Current 1D barcode solutions have data capacity limitations that will not allow them to unlock solutions to new business needs.
 There is a rise of one-off solutions that lack interoperability, and the use of multiple barcodes and symbols are cluttering up packaging.
-Additionally, human-readable text is being used to communicate important product information that cannot today be automatically captured by systems for traceability needs.

 Is the 1D linear barcode going away?